 How to Make Ghee

-Serves 10
+Servings: 10

 Ingredients

-• 16 ounces unsalted butter (Use as much butter as you want depending on how much ghee you want to make.
+• 16 ounces unsalted butter, (Use as much butter as you want depending on how much ghee you want to make.
 The process remains the same)

 Instructions